 After only a few kilometres you leave Italy and cross the border to Slovenia.
 You cycle through well-known villages such as Koper and Piran, famous in Slovenia for its Venetian characterised old town.
 Shortly before the Croatian border you reach today’s destination: Portorož, most accurately described as the capital of Slovenian tourism.

 7th Day Portorož – Poreč (aprx.
 34 mi./55 km)

 Your tour takes you through the salt flats of Secovlje, southwards, and before long you cross the border to Croatia and reach Istria; the largest peninsula in the Adriatic Sea.
 Over hill and dale, passing small villages and coastal artists towns, you continue to draw closer to your final destination; Poreč.
 Here you encounter the Euphrasian Basilica, a World Heritage Site, whose visit should not be missed.

 8th Day Poreč (Departure)

 The journey ends after breakfast in your hotel.
-You have the opportunity to extend your stay in Poreč or return to Venice by ship or transfer bus.
+You have the opportunity to extend your stay in Poreč or return to Venice by ship.

 Those choosing to rent a hybrid bike will receive a reliable, low maintenance, aluminum frame bike in the suitable size.
 Our hybrid bikes are equipped with 28 inch hollow chamber rims with puncture-proof touring tires, high-quality derailleur gears and break systems, a carrier and a sturdy bike stand, touring saddle as well as mudguards and a pannier rack.
 All components are selected based on our twenty years of experience in bike tourism, insuring that they fulfill the necessary criteria to provide the rider with an uncompromised cycle experience.
 These high-quality hybrid bikes are rented for 80 euro per week.
 Unfortunately there is no possibility to reserve one particular bike-brand in advance.